web-platform-tests/wpt/docs/running-tests/from-local-system.md

 ```

 See the [`ensurepip` documentation](https://docs.python.org/2.7/library/ensurepip.html#command-line-interface)
 for more options.
-You may be able to use your system's package manager to
+You may also be able to use your system's package
-install the `python-pip` package.
+manager to install the `python-pip` package.

 Next, install `virtualenv` using the following command: